Jump to section

 - Issues will be resolved quickly without wasting time

-- Can hurt a business in the long run as employees get burnt out and cannot keep pace
+- Can hurt a business in the long run as employees experience burnout and cannot keep pace

-- Less room for creativity and innovation as the deadline is tight
+- Leaves less room for creativity and innovation as employees work under tight deadlines

 Coaching leadership style

-The situational leadership model was developed by management gurus Ken Blanchard and Paul Hersey.
-They believe leaders must be adaptable and move from one leadership style to another when there is a changing need.
+Management gurus Ken Blanchard and Paul Hersey developed the situational leadership model.
+They believe leaders must be adaptable and move from one leadership style to another depending on the situation.

-Situational leadership revolves around the four basic management styles i.e. Directing, Coaching, Delegation, and Supporting.
-A leader can employ any of these based on the circumstance and situation they are facing.
+This type of leadership revolves around the four basic management styles.
+They are directing, coaching, delegating, and supporting.
+A leader can use any of these styles based on the circumstance and situation they are facing.

 Satya Nadella, the CEO of Microsoft, is a great example of a coaching leader.
-He solicited thoughts from employees he spoke to.
-He listened empathetically to what they had to say.
-He asked non-directive questions and played a supporting role to help his people grow.
+He solicited thoughts from employees he spoke to and listened empathetically to what they had to say.
+He asked non-directive questions and played a supporting role in helping his people grow.

 - Creates a positive work environment where people are highly motivated and eager to learn

 - Helps the team increase awareness and leverage their strengths while overcoming shortcomings

 - Employees know exactly what’s expected of them, and they understand the strategy of the company